 You can always download a personal health record app and follow the guidelines included within the application.
 Such apps are available on both iOS and Android, so you can use them on any smartphone, including the iPhone.
 As you will see, there are many health apps which allow you to record health-related record, very much like a PHR.
 The Google Health service might be of use in this department, and there is an associated app to consider, Google had a PHR of a sort but is now discontinued.

-Why do you need to create a personal health record and how to do it?
+Why you need a personal health record and how to do it?

 Let’s discuss some of the most important reasons below.